Lancaster University Management School: Academic profile

-Research focus
+Research

 In the 2021 Research Excellence Framework (REF), Lancaster University Management School submitted to Unit of Assessment (UoA) 17: Business and Management Studies.
 LUMS was ranked 1st in the UK for 'research power' - a recognition of breadth and depth of research expertise; equal-first for research environment (both of these rankings were retained from the previous REF in 2014); and 21st for grade point average (GPA).

 The School's research focuses around three main pillars: Sustainability; Social Justice; and Innovation in Place.
 Ten research centres allow researchers from different departments to work together on projects.
+It hosts the Sir Roland Smith Chair in Strategic Management.